 If you’re self-isolating you don’t want to be stuck indoors without good coffee.

 Fortunately, the coffee shop inside the Tasting House is selling brewing equipment and bags of whole Unity beans or ground coffee to order.
-You can buy in store or they'll take payment over the phone or by bank transfer.
-They’re also doing free delivery to RG1 for orders over £10 and you can order cakes and pastries for delivery too.
+Email orders to [email protected] and they will get back to you to arrange payment and delivery.

 In the future, owner Phil Carter plans to offer virtual brewing tutorials online, so we can all learn to make coffee like his excellent brews from our kitchens.
-Follow them on Facebook for more.
+View their menu on Facebook.

 Our best new Reading restaurant award winner is setting up a takeaway service from next week.